Simple Compact Monotone Tree Drawings: Conclusion and Open Problems

+A preliminary version of this paper which included the one-quadrant algorithm for non-convex monotone tree drawings was presented in~\cite{DBLP:conf/gd/OikonomouS17}.

 Let $\Gamma$ be a drawing of a graph $G$ and $(u,v)$ be an edge from vertex $u$ to vertex $v$ in $G$.
 The slope of edge $(u,v)$, denoted by $slope(u,v)$, is the angle spanned by a counter-clockwise rotation that brings a horizontal half-line starting at $u$ and directed towards increasing $x$-coordinates to coincide with the half-line starting at $u$ and passing through $v$.
 We consider slopes that are equivalent modulo $2\pi$ as the same slope.
 Observe that $slope(u,v)=slope(v,u) - \pi$.
-We only deal with planar monotone drawings of trees, as it was proved by {Angelini et al.} that every monotone drawing of tree is planar \cite{m:1}.

 Let $T$ be a tree rooted at a vertex $r$.
 Denote by $T_v$ the subtree of $T$ rooted at a vertex $v$.
 By $|T_v|$ we denote the number of vertices of $T_v$.
 Let $v$ be a child of $u$.
-By $T^u_v$ we denote the tree that consists of edge $(u,v)$ and $T_v$.
+By { $T^u_v$ } we denote the tree that consists of edge $(u,v)$ and $T_v$.
 In the rest of the paper, we assume that all tree edges are directed away from the root.
 A rooted tree is said to be \emph{ordered} if there is an order imposed on the children of each vertex.
-A drawing is said to \emph{respect the ordering} of the tree (or the embedding) if the children of a vertex are drawn around it in the specified order.
+A drawing is said to \emph{ respect the ordering} of the tree (or the embedding) if the children of a vertex are drawn around it in the specified order.

 When producing a grid drawing, it is common to refer to the \emph{side-length} of the required grid and to its \emph{dimensions}.
 We emphasize that we measure length (width/height) in units of distance, but when we denote the dimensions of a grid we use the number of grid points in each dimension.
 So, a grid of width $w$ and height $h$ fits in a $(w+1) \times (h+1)$ grid.